-Use open access data and collaborative methods to discover compounds that could lead to new medicines for mycetoma.
+Use open data and collaborative methods to discover molecules that could lead to new medicines for mycetoma

 current phase of drug development

-The project will drive lead optimization of compounds targeting Madurella mycetomatis, the predominant causative agent of eumycetoma.
-Using this radically open approach, MycetOS will identify new drug candidates in a transparent and inclusive way.
+Using this radically open approach, MycetOS aims to identify potential new treatments in a transparent and inclusive way.

-- 26 April 2018 – Addressing the most neglected diseases through an open research model: The discovery of fenarimols as novel drug candidates for eumycetoma PLOS Neglected Tropical Diseases / PDF / BioRxiv (pre-print published 2 February 2018)
+- 9 May 2018 – Addressing the most neglected diseases through an open research model: the discovery of fenarimols as novel drug candidates for eumycetoma, PLOS Neglected Tropical Diseases

-- Data sharing and key project files will be shared on github
+- Data sharing and key project discussions may be found on github

-Associate Professor Wendy van de Sande from Erasmus University, Rotterdam, Netherlands; Associate Professor Mat Todd at the University of Sydney, Australia; Ben Perry, Senior Discovery Manager, DNDi.
+Associate Professor Wendy van de Sande from Erasmus University, Rotterdam, Netherlands; Associate Professor Mat Todd at the University of Sydney, Australia; Ben Perry at DNDi.

 Get our latest news, personal stories, research articles, and job opportunities.